-The APVMA sets maximum residue limits (MRLs) for agricultural and veterinary chemicals in agricultural produce, particularly produce entering the food chain.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) sets maximum residue limits (MRLs) for agricultural and veterinary chemicals in agricultural produce, particularly produce entering the food chain.
 These MRLs are set at levels that are not likely to be exceeded if the agricultural or veterinary chemicals are used in accordance with approved label instructions.
 At the time the MRLs are set, the APVMA undertakes a dietary exposure evaluation to ensure that the levels do not pose an undue hazard to human health.

-The MRL standard lists MRLs of substances which may arise from the approved use of those substances or other substances, and provides the relevant residue definitions to which these MRLs apply.
-The Agricultural and Veterinary Chemicals Code Instrument No. 4 (MRL Standard) 2012 is a legislative instrument and can be found on the ComLaw website (external site).
-The schedule to this standard contains five tables that make up the standard:
+The MRL standard lists MRLs of substances that may arise from the approved use of those substances or other substances and provides the relevant residue definitions to which these MRLs apply.
+The Agricultural and Veterinary Chemicals Code (MRL Standard) Instrument 2019 is a legislative instrument and can be found on the Federal Register of Legislation.
+The schedule to this standard contains 5 tables that make up the standard:

 The MRL standard provides an explanation of how these tables are to be used.
 See Setting of maximum residue limits for further information.

-In addition to the MRLs set by the APVMA (formerly the NRA), the MRL standard includes recommendations made by the former Pesticides and Agricultural Chemicals Standing Committee (PACSC) of the National Health and Medical Research Council and by the Chemicals Safety Unit (CSU) of the then Commonwealth Department of Human Services and Health.
+In addition to the MRLs set by the APVMA, the MRL standard includes recommendations made by the former Pesticides and Agricultural Chemicals Standing Committee (PACSC) of the National Health and Medical Research Council and by the Chemicals Safety Unit (CSU) of the then Commonwealth Department of Human Services and Health.

 The CSU was responsible for recommending MRLs for agricultural and veterinary chemicals in food and animal feedstuffs, and for maintaining the MRL standard, from the disbandment of the PACSC until 30 June 1994, when this function was formally transferred to the NRA (now the APVMA).
 Since 15 March 1995, the APVMA (then the NRA) has set MRLs for agricultural chemicals in food and animal feedstuffs and has maintained the MRL standard.